Finite-Sample Properties of Model Specification Tests for Multivariate Dynamic Regression Models: Model and Test

-At the same time, Proposition~\ref{proposition:6}(ii) highlights a structural limitation of FGLS-D that stems from its reliance on the restricted VAR for $\{\ve u_t\}$.
-Once the DGP moves beyond $GEXOG$ into the more general $EBD\setminus GEXOG$ region, $\{\ve u_t\}$ no longer follows a closed VAR driven solely by its own lags, and the quasi-differencing filter based only on $\{\ve\Psi_{uu,j}\}$ becomes misspecified.
-In this sense, OLS, CO-type GLS, and FGLS-D each rely---in different ways---on variants of the $BD$/$GEXOG$ structure and do not provide a fully robust solution when bidirectional dynamic feedback between regressors and disturbances is present.
-This motivates the generalized Durbin-type estimators developed in the next subsection, which are designed to retain consistency under the weakest $EBD$ condition.
+Proposition~\ref{proposition:7} clarifies the scope of the FD estimator.
+Although FD can attain the infeasible GLS bound when the first-step effect is asymptotically negligible, its validity still hinges on correct specification of a restricted VAR for $\{\ve u_t\}$.
+This requirement fails once the DGP belongs to $EBD\setminus GEXOG$: in that case, $\{\ve u_t\}$ generally does not admit a closed finite-order VAR driven solely by its own lags, so the quasi-differencing filter underlying FD becomes misspecified.
+Hence, like OLS and FCO, FD is not robust to bidirectional dynamic feedback between regressors and disturbances.
+This limitation motivates the generalized Durbin-type estimators developed in the next subsection, which remain consistent under the weaker $EBD$ condition.